ilz5753/books/README.md

 now  open project in your editor

-after you writing app, for export apk you needs run your project with `hermes engine`
+after you finish editing app, for export apk you needs build your project with `hermes engine`

 first in ‍`app.json` change engine